m0r4a/000-Filesystem-Orchestrator/README.md

 - **Version Control**: Requires a workspace master to be enabled
 - **Common Templates**: Only projects with `common = true` receive shared templates
 - **Template Variables**: Available to projects with `create_templates = true`

+> Declare a variable and not using it does not cause any error, but if you try to use it without passing it, it will throw an error

 ## Project Structure